 1. We first connect to our database.

-2. After this we gather all the tables and initialize a VectorStoreIndex which essentially maps and performs an indexing to all the available table schemas.
-Here our embedding model is used to get the embeddings of schema and all the metadata related to the tables.
+2. After this, we gather all the tables and initialize a VectorStoreIndex, which essentially maps and performs an indexing to all the available table schemas.
+Here, our embedding model is used to get the schema embeddings and all the metadata related to the tables.

-3. When we pass an user query, it goes to the in-memory vector index to fetch all the nearest embeddings.
+3. When we pass a user query, it goes to the in-memory vector index to fetch all the nearest embeddings.

-4. Finally it decode the embeddings, put it into the LLM context to get the SQL.
+4. Finally, it decodes the embedded data and puts it into the LLM context to get the SQL.

-5. This SQL is being run inside the database to fetch proper results and then fed to an another LLM to a better human readible format.
+5. This SQL is run inside the database to fetch proper results and then fed to another LLM in a better human-readable format.

-Here is the schematic diagram to understand in more details.
+Here is the schematic diagram to understand in more detail.

 Let’s code this approach.